2020 United States House of Representatives elections in South Carolina

 The 2020 United States House of Representatives elections in South Carolina were held on November 3, 2020, to elect the seven U.S. representatives from the state of South Carolina, one from each of the state's seven congressional districts.
-The elections coincided with the 2020 U.S. presidential election, as well as other elections to the House of Representatives, elections to the United States Senate and various state and local elections.
+The elections coincided with the 2020 U.S. presidential election, other elections to the House of Representatives, elections to the United States Senate, and various state and local elections.